ghz1302/BehavioralCloning/writeup_template.md

 My model consists of a convolution neural network with 5x5, 3x3 filter sizes  (h5create.py lines 81-90)

-The model includes RELU layers to introduce nonlinearity (code line 81-85), and the data is normalized in the model using a Keras lambda layer (code line 79).
+The model includes RELU layers to introduce nonlinearity (code line 81-85), and the data is normalized in the model using a Keras lambda layer (code line 80).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (h5create.py lines 21).
+The model doesn't contain dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (h5create.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (h5create.py line 93).

 ####4.
 Appropriate training data